2-minute video showing what Rolfing looks like

 If you’re thinking of taking a few sessions (3, 7, or all 10), I advise keeping a journal to chart your feelings and realizations before, during, and after.
 How does it feel to reside in your body?
 Where is your spirit at?
 What’s your emotional balance?
 You might find the changes to be as profound as I did; see My story: how I came to Rolfing.

 First, the amount of training.
 Certified Rolfers take an intense, multi-month program, in what is probably the most detailed and thorough massage education there is.
 It’s only offered at a few cities around the world, and at limited times.
 (I can’t wait to take this program in a few years!)
-While I’ve collected a number of bodywork certifications and learned Rolfing-style massage from many teachers, I’m but a newbie at true S.I.
+While I’ve learned Rolfing-style massage from many teachers, I’m only certified in MIPA.

-Finally, Rolfing™ and Rolfer® are trademarked names which can refer only to graduates of one specific program — but I am allowed to use the term “Rolf Structural Integration” because “Structural Integration” is not trademarked, and names (“Rolf”) can not be registered.
-Similarly, I can say that my S.I. is a form of physiotherapy, because only “physiotherapist” is a protected title.
-This is different from the RMT laws, in which “massage therapy” and “massage therapist” are both protected titles.
+Rolfing™ and Rolfer® are trademarked names which can refer only to graduates of one specific program — but I am allowed to use the term “Rolf Structural Integration” because “Structural Integration” is not trademarked, and names (“Rolf”) can not be registered.

-Having said that, I do adhere closely to the method taught by Dr. Rolf herself.
+Having said that, I do adhere as close as I can to the method taught by Dr. Rolf, as I’ve experienced it from her students.
 What I’ve learned is only slightly modified from her 10-session protocol, but through my teachers’ own perspectives.
 While the workshops led by Craig Mollins and Barry Jenings (among my other teachers) were a reflection partly of their own personal approaches, I’ve also received personal mentorship from and studied the books by Dr. Edward Maupin, one of Rolf’s very first students.
-In fact, Ed is the last remaining first-generation Rolfer, has been formally named Emeritus of the Rolf Institute and informally known as “Grandfather Rolfer,” and founded the International Professional School of Bodywork.
-He is the only one to write a Rolfing textbook and has been kind enough to host me for private study sessions at his home in San Diego — this is as close to the source of original Rolfing as I can get!
+In fact, Ed is the last remaining first-generation Rolfer, Emeritus of the Rolf Institute, and founded the International Professional School of Bodywork.
+He is the only one to write a Rolfing textbook, has been kind enough to host me for private study sessions at his home in San Diego, and I help manage sales of and updates to his Structural Integration books — this is as close to the source of original Rolfing as I can get!

 History of Rolfing